Enable Opportunities to Contribute and Collaborate Gen Z Solutions No.5

 These activities also show how Gen Z can contribute to the success of their organisations if given the opportunity.
 Attending public meetings, running campaigns and creating content (amongst others) not only shows an inclination to contribute and collaborate but also a set of skills which can be utilised to good effect in the workplace, including in management positions.

-Support networks in the workplace also provide opportunities to collaborate and contribute.
-The same applies to the social side of work, an important support network in itself..
+Support networks in the workplace also provide opportunities for young staff to collaborate and contribute.
+The same applies to the social side of work, an important support network in itself.
 By that I do not just mean the after work drink and the staff restaurant meal (although great ideas can certainly come from those occasions), I also mean the water cooler conversation, the canteen queue and the conversation which strikes up in passing.

 The topic of productivity in the remote workplace needs a blog series in itself (this is worth a look).
 For this blog I will only mention that creativity is a key part of productivity and the scope to collaborate at length over time is a significant aspect of that.
 This means having access to peers, and colleagues who may not be in the same team but the opportunity for cross-pollination offers much.